UT-ADL/milrem_visual_offroad_navigation/README.md

 VAE model was trained from scratch, all other models were used with pre-trained weights from Berkeley group.
 GNM model was additionally fine-tuned with our own dataset.

 The models were tested both off-policy and on-policy.
-Off-policy means that the model was applied to recorded data, the model's actions were just visualized, but not actuated.
-On-policy means that the model’s actions were actually actuated on the robot.
+Off-policy means that the model was applied to recorded data, the model's predicted actions were just visualized, but not actuated.
+On-policy means that the model’s predicted actions were actually actuated on the robot.

 For on-policy testing we recorded a fixed route, took goal images at fixed intervals and measured success rate in navigating to every goal image along the route.
 Basically it shows how well the model understands the direction of goal image and how well detect it can detect if the goal was reached.
 The operator intervened when the robot was going completely off the path and guided it back to the track.
 Sometimes the robot failed to detect the goal, but was driving in the right direction and successfully recognized the subsequent goal.
 Then the goal was not marked as achieved, but no intervention was necessary.